 Let’s say the market remains volatile in 2018, and your investments don’t grow until August 2018.

-On the contrary, the value of your investments started to crash considerably in September and October 2018, thereby leaving you with a shortfall of your down payment by 10-15%.
+On the contrary, the value of Joe’s investments started to crash considerably in September and October 2018, thereby leaving you with a shortfall of his down payment by 10-15%.

-At the first glance you may feel nothing was wrong, as the equity market never comes with assured returns but when you look closely, you understand that the planning lacked an exit strategy.
+At first glance, you may feel nothing was wrong, as the equity market never comes with assured returns.
+But when you look closely, you understand that the planning lacked an exit strategy.